adean1998/mapping-met-museum/README.md

 The code used in this project might be repurposed to determine other trends in the Met's collecting practices, such as the gender of the artists, the cultural classifications, or the number of objects in each department.

 # Files List
+- **METcountries.ipynb**:
+A python notebook with all of the code for creating a dataframe with Highlights from the Met API
-- A csv file with the artwork data
+- **mappingthemetMAP.csv**: A CSV file with all the Highlights in a dataframe, edited for clarity and compatibility with Google MyMaps
-- A Plotly map showing the data
+- **Department CSVs**: CSVs with all artworks sorted by department